uphy/obsidian-reminder/README.md

 If you input `(@` (start of the reminder date time), calendar popup to set the reminder date time will show.
 <img src="https://raw.githubusercontent.com/uphy/obsidian-reminder/master/images/input-reminder-time.gif" width="600" />

+Note: This popup trigger can be changed by setting.

 #### List Reminders

 You can view the list of reminders contained in all files.